TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

         | DAT 54
 ```

-To insert a string using `DAT`, the desired characters must be surrounded by quotation marks (`"`) and be given as the sole operand to the directive.
+To insert a string using `DAT`, the desired characters must be surrounded by double quote marks (`"`) and be given as the sole operand to the directive.
 For example:

 ```text
 MVQ rg0, :&STRING  ; Move literal address of string to rg0